neunhoef/shuntingyard/x/X.md

 The syntax allows

   - atoms (numbers, strings, identifiers)
-  - function calls with 3 different sets of brackets and multiple pairs in one call, each containing arbitrary subexpressions
+  - function calls
   - infix operations
+  - arbitrary UTF-8 strings embedded in the source
+  - comments

 There is a very simple shunting yard like parser to parse source text into an expression tree.